 But the fact is I didn't tell her.
 I ate dinner with the rest of my family, did my homework, and probably watched some TV.

-I shared a room with my brother who was two years younger than I was, and when we went to bed, I didn't tell him either.
-I didn't tell anybody, because for the first time in my life I felt like I had a real secret.
+I shared a room with my brother, who was two years younger than I was, and when we went to bed, I didn't tell him either.
+I didn't tell anybody because I felt like I had a real secret for the first time in my life.

 As the weather got colder, Thursdays at the beach turned into ice-skating on Fridays.
 I'd never ice-skated before but picked it up quickly.
 Charlie was an excellent skater and teacher.
 He didn't use hockey or figure skates; he used racing skates.